Honey Glazed Walnuts

 4.5 from 34 votes

 Honey Glazed Walnuts are so simple to make and are a sweet and crunchy addition to salads, snacks, desserts, and so much more.
 With only 4 ingredients and a few minutes, you can add the perfect hint of toasted nut flavor with the sweetness of honey and warmth of cinnamon to any dish.
-Or just crunch on a handful as a satisfying and healthy snack.
+Or just crunch on a handful as a simple snack.

 Honey Glazed Walnuts are incredibly versatile.
 Knowing this technique means you can always add a special touch to so many recipes, dishes, and snacks.

-It really is super simple.
-First, gather the handful of ingredients and some basic kitchen equipment.
-Then you are just minutes away from this nutty snack or topping.
+It really is super simple to make these honey glazed walnuts.
+First, gather the handful of ingredients and then you are just minutes away from this nutty snack or topping.
+Scroll to the recipe card for the full amounts and step-by-step instructions.

 • Honey